krisliew/ai-prd-into-jira-template/README.md

 Greetings!
 This repository provides a collection of markdown files designed to assist you in creating PRDs and Jira Tickets with AI-powered IDEs and CLIs.
 These tools work with any AI coding assistant.

-For product owner/manager to generate ready-copy-paste Product Requirements Document (PRD) to confluence and Jira tickets.
+For product owner/manager and developer to generate ready-copy-paste Product Requirements Document (PRD) to confluence and Jira tickets.

 ## Workflow: From Idea to Implemented Feature